Jeremy-Sheeshka/jeremysheeshka/src/content/pages/en/about.md

   title: "Let's talk!"
   lead: "Feel free to reach out to me at [hello@jeremysheeshka.ca](mailto:hello@jeremysheeshka.ca) whether you have a project in mind, an opportunity to share, or just want to connect.
 I'm always happy to chat."
 ---
-As a Musician, my music aims to pay tribute to both traditional idioms and emerging trends inspired by musical innovations and contemporary technologies that lend itself to a variety of popular and experimental forms and stylistic mediums.
+As a musician, my music aims to pay tribute to both traditional idioms and emerging trends inspired by musical innovations and contemporary technologies that lend itself to a variety of popular and experimental forms and stylistic mediums.

 I seek to create music that explores and draws upon relationships between people and places, improvisation and composition, as well as the familiar and abstract.

-In the role of educator, Jeremy believes that learning is a lifelong journey and that the best way to reinforce ones’ understanding of something is through sharing with others, whether that be through music, art, electronics, or web friendly technologies.
-My work strives to inspire and invigorate new understandings for <sparkly-text class="pl-5xs" number-of-sparkles="5" style="--sparkly-text-color: var(--color-accent)"> creative minds everywhere.</sparkly-text>
+As an educator, I believe that learning is a lifelong journey and that the best way to reinforce ones’ understanding of something is through sharing with others, whether that be through music, art, electronics, or web friendly technologies.
+My work strives to inspire and invigorate new understandings for &nbsp;<sparkly-text class="pl-5xs" number-of-sparkles="5" style="--sparkly-text-color: var(--color-accent)"> creative minds everywhere.</sparkly-text>